 Each of the thirteen federal courts of appeal have their own test for evaluating whether a likelihood of confusion exists between two trademarks.
 Although the tests are not identical, most of them are substantially similar and use many of the same factors.
 And, the factors are non-exclusive.

 The Tenth Circuit uses the Six Factors in likelihood of confusion cases:

-In the Tenth Circuit, Ms. Rhonda Harper has been engaged twice in the District of Colorado, Denver.
+In the Tenth Circuit, Ms. Rhonda Harper has been engaged in the District of Colorado, Denver.